Cruz, Twins power up again in 7-5 win against Indians

 TRAINER’S ROOM

-Twins: OF Eddie Rosario suffered a left elbow contusion after making contact with Byron Buxton as the two chased a fly ball to end the eighth.
-Rosario had his left arm extended when it hit Buxton’s chest.
-Rosario was replaced by Jake Cave to start the ninth. … OF Max Kepler was reinstated from the injured list after missing nine games with a left adductor strain.
+Twins: Kepler was reinstated from the injured list after missing nine games with a left adductor strain.
 Kepler was hitless in four at-bats and left the bases loaded in the sixth after popping out. … Rookie OF Brent Rooker was placed on the injured list after breaking his forearm when he was hit by a pitch Saturday.

 UP NEXT